 Under the Convertible Notes Exchange Agreement, the Carlyle Investors have the ability to nominate one director to the Board of Directors if the Carlyle Investors, solely as a result of their ownership of shares of Common Stock owned by the Investors as of October 5, 2022 and ownership of the New Convertible Notes and warrants (including the shares of common stock of the Company issuable upon conversion or exercise thereof), beneficially own collectively 10% or more of the outstanding shares of common stock of the Company.
 The Carlyle Investors have not exercised this right.
 Ms. Anna Mire has been designated by the Carlyle Investors to observe meetings of the Board of Directors pursuant to the Carlyle Investors' observer rights under the Convertible Notes Exchange Agreement and the Guaranteed Notes Exchange Agreement.
-This observation right will terminate at the time the Carlyle Investors own less than \$50.0 million in aggregate principal amount of the New Convertible Notes and Our Common Stock representing less than 5.0% of the Company's Common Stock outstanding on a fully diluted basis, assuming the conversion of all of the New Convertible Notes and warrants to purchase Common Stock held by the Carlyle Investors.
+This observation right will terminate at the time the Carlyle Investors own less than \$50.0 million in aggregate principal amount of the New Convertible Notes and Guaranteed Notes or a combination of the New Convertible Notes and our Common Stock representing less than 5.0% of the Company's Common Stock outstanding on a fully diluted basis, assuming the conversion of all of the New Convertible Notes and warrants to purchase Common Stock held by the Carlyle Investors.